jamielikeschickens/stm32l1_discovery_gnu_asm_toolchain_template/README.md

-STM32L1-Discovery arm-none-eabi- toolchain template
+STM32L1-Discovery arm-none-eabi- toolchain template for asm
 =====

 This is a template for using the STM32L1-Discovery with the GNU ARM toolchain.
+This template assumes you are writing just assembly code.
-You can either build it yourself or use a pre-compiled version from somewhere such as CodeSourcery.
+You can either build it yourself or use a pre-compiled version from somewhere such as [launchpad.net](https://launchpad.net/gcc-arm-embedded/+download)

 This template is based around the first lab released for COMS20001.